sourcegraph/handbook/content/departments/people-talent/talent/tools/resources_for_recruiting_operations.md

 #### Resending the candidate’s Confirmation Email

-1. Refresh the Candidate’s Greenhouse Profile
+**Step 1:** Refresh the Candidate’s Greenhouse Profile
-   1. You’ll see that the Google calendar updates you made are reflected in the interview schedule
+   - You’ll see that the Google calendar updates you made are reflected in the interview schedule

-2. Click “Resend Interview Confirmation” above the candidate’s availability.
+**Step 2:** Click “Resend Interview Confirmation” above the candidate’s availability.

-3. The email template will auto-populate again.
+**Step 3:** The email template will auto-populate again.
 2. Make sure the recruiter, hiring manager, agency recruiter (if applicable) and yourself are all Cc’d

-4. Adjust the subject line to include “UPDATED”
+**Step 4:** Adjust the subject line to include “UPDATED”

-5. Within the “Interview Agenda” section of the email, add and link the specific [Interview Type(s)](../process/types_of_interviews.md) and the [interviewer names](../../../../team/index.md).
+**Step 5:** Within the “Interview Agenda” section of the email, add and link the specific [Interview Type(s)](../process/types_of_interviews.md) and the [interviewer names](../../../../team/index.md).
 Double check that the correct Zoom link is in the invite.

-6. Send Email
+**Step 6:** Send Email

-## How to generate an Offer Letter
+## How to generate an offer letter

 Offer letters are generated and sent by Recruiting Coordinators or Recruiting Operations Specialists.